mdn/curriculum/curriculum/README.md

 This curriculum does not attempt to outline every topic that a web developer could conceivably be expected to know in-depth.
 The curriculum covers the following topics:

-- Recommended “soft skills” that we think will make a developer’s work easier and more effective.
+- Recommended "soft skills" that we think will make a developer's work easier and more effective.
 This includes topics such as embracing failure and a constant learning mindset, effective searching, teamwork and collaboration, doing well in interviews, and understanding workflows and processes.

 - Precursor topics that newcomers to the industry are encouraged to spend time on before they start learning to create web sites.
 This includes the basics of computer and file systems, browsing the web, command line basics, and code editors.

-- Essential “core topics” that we feel every web developer should have a good grounding in.
+- Essential "core topics" that we feel every web developer should have a good grounding in.
 This includes:

   - The web standards model